Enrico Corte: Life and career

 Enrico Corte was born in Cagliari, on the island of Sardinia, Italy.
-He completed his courses of studies at the artistic high school in Cagliari, where he met a classmate, Andrea Nurcis, an artist with whom he began an artistic dialogue and partnership that have lasted to the present day.
+He completed his courses of studies at the artistic high school in Cagliari, where he met a classmate, Andrea Nurcis, an artist with whom he began an artistic dialogue and partnership that has lasted to the present day.
 Corte began exhibiting in 1980; in 1982 he held his first solo exhibition at the Galleria Comunale d’Arte Moderna in Cagliari, where he juxtaposed his works directly with those of the artists in the Gallery’s permanent collection, such as Giulio Paolini, Bridget Riley, Enrico Castellani, and Piero Gilardi.
-In addiction to visual art, he was influenced by international literature, cinema, theater and, above all, to the history of music.
-In 1983 his interest in the cinema and theater led to an encounter with the film director Mario Martone, who put him in touch with the Idra Duarte gallery in Naples, an experimental space run by artists where Corte and Nurcis organized a double solo exhibition in 1986.
+In addition to visual art, he was influenced by international literature, cinema, theatre and, above all, the history of music.
+In 1983, his interest in the cinema and theatre led to an encounter with the film director Mario Martone, who put him in touch with the Idra Duarte gallery in Naples, an experimental space run by artists where Corte and Nurcis organized a double solo exhibition in 1986.
 They received the attention of the art critics Enrico Crispolti and Filiberto Menna, who invited them to exhibit at the 1986 Rome Quadriennale.
 The Quadriennale aimed to take stock of the Italian visual art in the mid-1980s and included such artists as Francesco Clemente, Michelangelo Pistoletto, Giuseppe Penone, Mimmo Paladino, Mario Merz.
 Through to his presence in the Quadriennale, Corte was introduced to some of the representatives of the cultural and artistic world in Rome, including Alighiero Boetti, Jannis Kounellis, Enzo Cucchi, Gino De Dominicis and, in particular, the multimedia artist Luigi Ontani.
 Ontani and Corte belonged to different generations but shared a common sensitivity and culture; they developed a friendship that inspired Ontani to write a presentation in the form of a poem of Corte’s first solo exhibition in Rome, at the Planita gallery in 1989.
 Enrico Crispolti will deepen his analysis of Corte's work in the 1994 book Il Novecento 3.
 Le ultime ricerche.